Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_faq.md

 ### Why do I run out of fuel when flying long distances?
 You said I could go anywhere!
 If you are flying long distances by moving sideways while hovering (for example, by using “hover mode”), then you are not making the most efficient use of your propulsion system.
 The most efficient way of flying *anywhere* on the moon is to use maximum thrust to launch into either a parabolic trajectory (shorter trips) or orbit (longer distances).
 While orbital flight can literally take you anywhere on the surface, the Sky Dart in Tungsten Moon Demo is not equipped with navigation equipment needed to pinpoint a specific landing site.

-You can plan parabolic flights with fair accuracy by using this physics trajectory distance formula:
+You can plan parabolic flights with fair accuracy by using this physics projectile distance formula:

 $v \approx 40 \sqrt{D}$
 {: style="text-align: center;"}